WordPress/gutenberg/packages/react-native-editor/README.md

 ## Writing and Running Unit Tests

 This project is set up to use [jest](https://facebook.github.io/jest/) for tests.
 You can configure whatever testing strategy you like, but jest works out of the box.
 Create test files in directories called `__tests__` or with the `.test.js` extension to have the files loaded by jest.
-See an example test [here](https://github.com/wordpress-mobile/gutenberg-mobile/blob/develop/src/index.test.js).
+See an example test [here](https://github.com/WordPress/gutenberg/blob/master/packages/react-native-editor/src/test/api-fetch-setup.test.js).
 The [jest documentation](https://facebook.github.io/jest/docs/en/getting-started.html) is also a wonderful resource, as is the [React Native testing tutorial](https://facebook.github.io/jest/docs/en/tutorial-react-native.html).

 ## UI Tests

 This repository uses Appium to run UI tests.
 The tests live in `__device-tests__` and are written using Appium to run tests against simulators and real devices.
 To run these you'll need to check off a few things:

-* When running the tests, you'll need to ensure the Metro bundler (`yarn start`) is not running.
+* When running the tests, you'll need to ensure the Metro bundler (`npm run native start`) is not running.
 * [Appium CLI](https://github.com/appium/appium/blob/master/docs/en/about-appium/getting-started.md) installed and available globally.
 We also recommend using [appium-doctor](https://github.com/appium/appium-doctor) to ensure all of Appium's dependencies are good to go.
 You don't have to worry about starting the server yourself, the tests handle starting the server on port 4723, just be sure that the port is free or feel free to change the port number in the test file.
 * For iOS a simulator should automatically launch but for Android you'll need to have an emulator *with at least platform version 8.0* fired up and running.